patternfly/patternfly-elements/elements/pfe-jump-links/README.md

 ## Slots

-- `namedSlot`: The only slot this component has is the heading.
-The rest of the component works by creating a mirror shadowRoot based on the Light DOM markup. 	- `pfe-jump-links-nav--heading`:  The rest of the component works by creating a mirror shadowRoot based on the Light DOM markup.
+- `pfe-jump-links-nav--heading`:  The rest of the component works by creating a mirror shadowRoot based on the Light DOM markup.

 ## Attributes